AdamSobieski/Narratology/Content/Concepts.md

 }
 ```

-## Obtaining Concepts from Artificial-intelligence Systems
+## Retrieving Concepts from Artificial-intelligence Systems

 Techniques are being designed and explored for retrieving concepts from AI systems.
 For example: